-Label Color State Function STAT ●g Blinking Device busy; device is in startup, software- or configuration update. ●g On The device is ready.
-WAN ●g On The hotlink connection is up. ●g Blinking The hotlink connection is establishing or changing the interface. О Off The hotlink is disabled.
+Label Color State Function

+STAT ●g Blinking Device busy; device is in startup, software- or configuration update.

+● g On The device is ready.

+WAN ● g On The hotlink connection is up.

+● g Blinking The hotlink connection is establishing or changing the interface.

+О Off The hotlink is disabled.

 LAN ●g On A WLAN access-point or ETH LAN-connection is up.
 ETH: enabled as LAN and link status is up WLAN: WLAN enabled and configured as access-point.

 0 Off No WLAN or ETH LAN-connection is up.

+VPN ● g On VPN connection is up.

+● g Blinking VPN is up and waiting for a connection.

+О Off VPN connection down.

+EXT О Off Extension is disabled.

-VPN ●g On VPN connection is up. ●g Blinking VPN is up and waiting for a connection.
-0 Off VPN connection down.
-EXT ●g y r On/ Blinking faces: GNSS (default), DIO, CAN, specific (control via SDK or contain The configuration is done in the U Optional: the signal strength of via Extension is disabled.
-The EXT LED indicates the state of the extension interfaces: GNSS (default), DIO, CAN, Serial, BLE, or user specific (control via SDK or container) The configuration is done in the UI LED settings.
+●g •y •r On/ Blinking The EXT LED indicates the state of the extension interfaces: GNSS (default), DIO, CAN, Serial, BLE, or user specific (control via SDK or container) The configuration is done in the UI LED settings.
 Optional: the signal strength of wireless interfaces could be indicated (LTE, WiFi, BLE,).

 SYS Shows the overall system state.
-This could be derived from health indicators such as: • all services up and running • overall throughput is normal • CPU load is normal • the supervisor • • User application (state set by user in SDK or container) ●g On System operation state: normal ●g Blinking System operation state: during startup ● r On System operation state: emergency, watchdog, failure
+This could be derived from health indicators such as: - all services up and running - overall throughput is normal - CPU load is normal - the supervisor User application (state set by user in SDK or container)

+● g On System operation state: normal

+● g Blinking System operation state: during startup

+or On System operation state: emergency, watchdog, failure